 Local workers - Method of travel to work - Professional, Scientific and Technical Services

-Within Cairns, there is a lower proportion of local Professional, Scientific and Technical Services workers using public transport to get to work than Queensland.
+Within Cairns, there is a lower proportion of local Professional, Scientific and Technical Services workers using public transport to get to work than the Queensland workforce.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Cairns is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.